IbrahimYang/Hybrid-neural-networks/README.md

 ## HSN: hybrid sensing network now is available

-After running the code, you may get a video like the one below, with high frame rate DVS sensor data draw on the low frame rate APS background.
-The green boxes in the video are ground truth target location and blue boxes are the prediction of HSN model.
+After running the code, you may get a video like the one below, with high frame rate DVS sensor data drawn above the low frame rate APS background.
+The green boxes in the video are ground truth target locations and blue boxes are the predictions of HSN model.

 This video is a demonstration of HSN model on a toy dataset of a rotating disk captured by ourselves using a DAVIS240 sensor.
 This toy dataset is free to download from the following link: https://cloud.tsinghua.edu.cn/d/59c05f980929412480e1/.
 In it you may find two recordings of the same disk rotating at different speed.
 In our demo, "dvSave-2020_07_23_10_28_47.aedat4" was used as the trainset and "dvSave-2020_07_23_10_28_03.aedat4" the testset.